 Some people are writers by chance, some by circumstance, and some by necessity.
 I'm a writer by birth.
 My history is similar to that of many innate writers—I started reading at an early age and I've been scribbling stories, essays, poetry, and journal entries ever since I was able.

-I cut my teeth in the world of agriculture by writing for The Farm Forum, the leading agricultural publication in South Dakota, North Dakota and Minnesota.
-Soon, I found myself carving a niche in this field, writing pieces for publications such as Massey Ferguson Today, AGCO Advantage, Farm Journal, Farm Industry News and Feed Lot Magazine.
+I cut my teeth in the world of agriculture by writing for The Farm Forum, the leading agricultural publication in South Dakota, North Dakota, and Minnesota.
+Soon, I found myself carving a niche in this field, writing pieces for publications such as Massey Ferguson Today, AGCO Advantage, Biomass Magazine, Farm Journal, Farm Industry News and Feed Lot Magazine.

-I have experience with content marketing through writing for companies and brands like Radisson Hotels, Menards, GreatCall, Webroot, Always, Livalo, Foundations Recovery Network, ADT Security, AARP Media Sales, MOPS International, Tribune Brand Publishing, AGCO, and Massey Ferguson.
+I have years of experience with content marketing through writing for companies and brands like Radisson Hotels, Menards, GreatCall, Webroot, Always, Livalo, Foundations Recovery Network, ADT Security, AARP Media Sales, MOPS International, Tribune Brand Publishing, AGCO, and Massey Ferguson.
 I understand the importance of improving both trust and revenue through creative, informational content and good storytelling.

-Along with my freelance writing and editing business, I'm the business and advertising manager (and off and on proofreader) for LOGIA: A Journal of Lutheran Theology, a scholarly theological journal.
-I edit and proofread print and web materials as well and am familiar with a variety of platforms, apps, and style guides (my favorite is Chicago).
+Along with my writing and editing business, I'm the business and advertising manager (and off and on proofreader) for LOGIA: A Journal of Lutheran Theology, a scholarly theological journal.
+I copyedit and proofread print and web materials as well and am familiar with a wide variety of platforms, apps, and style guides (my favorite is Chicago).

-When I was somewhere between seven and eight years old, I inherited these one-piece blue and white striped footie pajamas from my younger-but-taller cousin.
-They even had the flap over the bottom with two buttons.
+When I was somewhere between six and seven years old, I inherited these one-piece blue-and-white-striped footie pajamas from my younger-but-taller cousin.
+They even had the flap in the back with two buttons.
 Truthfully, I looked like an old-time blue and white jailbird, but my dad started calling me "Blue Zebra" from that day on.
 The name got shortened to "Zeebie" and finally "Zeeb" by the time I was a teenager, but it will always be my childhood nickname, a name that brings back memories of playgrounds with twisty slides and my dad chasing me around with a can of slime; of family gatherings with my cousins and hours of swimming with my sisters; and of a time when my worst problem was my mom making me wear a dress to school once a week.

 Picture to come, as soon as I dig said pajamas out of my attic (currently a work in progress).